JURY POOL MANAGEMENT

 Your summons is a legal request to report for Jury Duty.
 The summons will give you specific instructions, including when and where to report.

-Click below to register online, which will allow you to confirm your contact information, receive electronic notifications about when to report, and complete the juror questionnaire.
+Click above to register online, which will allow you to confirm your contact information, receive electronic notifications about when to report, and complete the juror questionnaire.

 Jury Duty scams continue despite all efforts to improve public awareness.
 Please note the following information about authentic Jury Duty: